 The next step is that Secretary Tillerson should move to effectuate Montano’s extradition now that the legal pathway is clear.

 Assuming he is extradited, Montano will be one of the first top-ranking Salvadoran commanders to face criminal prosecution.
 A number of Salvadoran defendants have been successfully sued civilly in the United States by CJA under the Alien Tort Statute and the Torture Victim Protection Act.
-The case in Spain is being prosecuted in Spain by lawyers with Guernica 37, a human rights law firm with offices in Madrid, London, and the United States.
+The case in Spain is being prosecuted by lawyers with Guernica 37, a human rights law firm with offices in Madrid, London, and the United States.